openai/SWELancer-Benchmark/README.md

 # SWELancer

-THE SWE-Lancer codebase has been merged into https://github.com/openai/preparedness!
+The SWE-Lancer codebase has been merged into https://github.com/openai/preparedness!

 **Please see https://github.com/openai/preparedness to run SWELancer**.